Mazharul-Hossain/Car-Price-Prediction/README.md

 # Car-Price-Prediction
-Data Mining project for predicting used car prices
+COMP 8118 : Data Mining project for predicting used car prices

 "my_job.pbs" file is used to run the Machine Leaarning models on the HPC server.
 ```